Cyberstalking Suspect Arrested After VPN Providers Shared Logs With the FBI - Slashdot

 That doesn't protect you from other entities doing dumb or abusive stuff, though.

 She is not the only victim here.
-(Score:5, Informative)
+(Score:5, Insightful)

 Special Agent in Charge of the Federal Bureau of Investigation, Boston Field Division.
 “This kind of behavior is not a prank, and it isn't harmless.
 He allegedly scared innocent people, and disrupted their daily lives, because he was blinded by his obsession.
 No one should feel unsafe in their own home, school, or workplace, and the FBI and our law enforcement partners hope today's arrest will deter others from engaging in similar criminal conduct.”